w3f/jamtestvectors/codec/README.md

 They are provided for a tiny validator set (6), epoch duration (12) and core count (2).

-## Comparison with SCALE
+## Variable-Length encoding

-The JAM Codec closely resembles the SCALE encoding format, with the primary difference being in the encoding of *"compact"* integers.
-Currently, this difference only applies to the encoding of the length of variable-length sequences.
+The JAM Codec is very similar to the SCALE encoding format, with the main distinction lying in the compact encoding of integers

+We use this variable-length encoding exclusively for the prefix of variable-length sequences.

+Although this may not be explicitly stated for some internal types within the encoded structures, we follow the guideline from the GP that immediately follows the variable-length definition.
+The relevant sentence is as follows:

+> *Note that at present this is utilized only in encoding the length prefix of variable-length sequences.*

 For detailed information, please refer to Appendix C of the GP.

-## ⚠️ Correctness ⚠️
+## Semantic Correctness

 These test vectors are designed to be syntactically correct only.